Vita-Min Nourishing Herbal Tea with Red Clover, Red Raspberry Leaf, Nettle, Oatstraw, Horsetail, and Mint

-Vita-Min is our once-a-day multivitamin in a fully absorbable tea form.
-These beautifully grown or wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
-This tea blend combines hormone-loving red clover, uterus tonifying red raspberry, iron-rich nettle, soothing oatstraw, silica-laden horsetail, and refreshing mint.
+Vita-Min is our best-selling once-a-day 'herbal multivitamin' in fully absorbable tea form.
+These beautifully grown and wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
+This tea blend combines hormone-loving red clover, uterus-tonifying red raspberry, iron-laden nettle, soothing oatstraw, silica-packed horsetail, and refreshing mint.*

-Our new Vita-Min formula brings all of the vitamins, minerals, and nutrients found to be valuable in plants in one power packed blend and is the perfect blend to make infusions.
+Our Vita-Min formula brings the vitamins, minerals, and nutrients found to be valuable in plants into one bioavailable blend and is the perfect combination to make into herbal infusions.

 For years, customers have been lovingly requesting a nutrient-dense pregnancy tea.
 This is our humble offering to you!
 Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum, and nursing times, and is also a perfectly appropriate addition for anyone else.